j-a-n/lovelace-wallpanel/README.md

 🖼️ **Wall panel mode for your Home Assistant Dashboards.**

-A configurable extension that features:
+WallPanel is a configurable extension that features:

 - Photo and video slideshow screensaver
 - Show dashboard views, cards and badges of your choice on top of the images.